 What To Know About Drug Courts

-This system recognizes that providing people with substance abuse treatment can more effectively address a person’s substance abuse than incarcerating them in a jail or prison.
+This system recognizes that providing people with substance use disorder treatment can more effectively address a person’s substance use disorder than incarcerating them in a jail or prison.

 Important facts about drug courts: